Looking for a tasty stuffed peppers recipe? Stop looking; you’ve found a simple & traditional Croatian recipe known in Croatia as punjene paprike.

 In our case, the vegetable garden politely made some available for picking in early July.

-Every Croatian I know has their variation on this recipe, and they, of course, all claim that their way is the best way to makes them.
+Every Croatian I know has their variation of this recipe, and they, of course, all claim that their way is the best way to make them.
 Also, in my years of being in a Croat family, I have noticed that people have different ways of eating them.
 Here are the three ways that I have identified.